mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 ### Why I scraped data from the Rolling Stone Top 500..
 Twice

 In my last post I described how and why I scraped data from the Rolling Stone top 500.
-In my own words, "I’ve been so into my playlist that I wanted to be more exact when I told people where certain songs ranked in the Rolling Stone top 500 list!".
+In my own words, "I’ve been so into my playlist that I wanted to be more exact when I told people where certain songs ranked in the Rolling Stone top 500 list".
 My methodology was to use the `BeautifulSoup` library to scrape the songs off of the website and then merge in other information like genre and track time using the now deprecated iTunes API.
 The result had a few misses in some information but overall was pretty thorough.

 So I pulled this dataset and I sent it to my little brother to run some kind of analysis on.
 After waiting a few months, I saw that someone else made the same playlist on Spotify that I had made in Youtube Music.
 For me this was a game changer, because Spotify API is free to use and returns high quality results.
-Besides filling in some missing records I had from linking my webscraping to the Itunes API, it also provided a bunch of quantitative metrics for evaluating and comparing music, such as the danceability and liveness of a given song.
+Besides filling in some missing records I had from linking my webscraping to the iTunes API, it also provided a bunch of quantitative metrics for evaluating and comparing music, such as the danceability and liveness of a given song.

 Below, I show just how easy this was to do.
-In a few lines I pull more data than I ever had before on all of the songs in the top 500 list as well as metadata about the corresponding artist and albums.
+In a few lines I pull more data than I ever had before on all of the songs in the top 500 list as well as metadata about the corresponding artists and albums.

 ## Pulling Data